Arun Narang: 2022 Assembly election

 He contested in the 2022 Punjab Legislative Assembly election for re-election as BJP candidate.
 Narang won only 16.18% of the total number of votes polled and came on third position behind Sandeep Jakhar of Indian National Congress and Kuldeep Kumar alias Deep Kamboj of the Aam Aadmi Party.

 Political positions

-Narang supports BJP's 2020 Indian agriculture acts (commonly known as the farm laws).
+Narang joined the Aam Aadmi Party in 2023.